University of Florida Obsessive–Compulsive Disorder Program

 The University of Florida Obsessive–Compulsive Disorder Program (UF OCD) is a treatment and research clinic in the Department of Psychiatry at the University of Florida.
 The clinic is located in Gainesville, Florida.

-History of the Clinic
+History of the clinic

-Created by Dr. Wayne Goodman and Dr. Gary Roy Geffken, the UF OCD program focuses on training and treatment of refractory obsessive–compulsive disorder.
-The program originated as a stand-alone clinic within the Department of Psychiatry at the University of Florida and has expanded to a clinic integrated with Child and Adolescent Psychiatry and the now-defunct University of Florida Eating Disorder Recovery Center.
+Created by Wayne Goodman and Gary Roy Geffken, the UF OCD program focuses on training and treatment of refractory obsessive–compulsive disorder.
+The program originated as a stand-alone clinic within the Department of Psychiatry at the University of Florida and has expanded to a clinic integrated with child and adolescent psychiatry and the now-defunct University of Florida Eating Disorder Recovery Center.
 In addition, UF OCD program staff collaborate with the Florida Recovery Center at the University of Florida.

 The UF OCD Program uses cognitive behavioral therapy with exposure and response prevention (CBT-E/RP), an empirically validated treatment for OCD and other anxiety disorders.
 The clinic treats both children and adults with OCD and has a success rate higher than the national average.